TheLazySquid/FabricModManager/README.md

 # Fabric Mod Manager

 Fabric Mod manager is a command line tool to install, update and otherwise manage mods for the Fabric mod loader.
-For now, it only supports the Modrinth mod repository, but support for other repositories (especially CurseForge) will be added in the future.

 ## Installation